From FGB-2 to MLM: Origin of the Nauka module

 By the beginning of 2008, the launch date of the MLM slipped from 2009 to 2011.
 Until May 2009, the MLM was promised to take off in December 2011.
 During the May 29 press-conference at the mission control in Korolev, Aleksei Krasnov, the head of manned space flight at Roskosmos said that launch was expected in the first quarter of 2012.
 However in the October 2009 NASA schedule, the mission was still marked for launch in December 2011.

 In August 2011, the Director General of GKNPTs Khrunichev, Vladimir Nesterov, said that a prototype of the MLM module designed for electrical tests would be delivered to RKK Energia before the end of the month, despite technical issues associated with changes in the module's design documentation.
-(503) Around the same time, industry sources said that an integrated prototype of the MLM module had already been delivered to RKK Energia and was in process of being hooked up to the integrated prototype of the Russian segment.
+(503) In reality, the electrical prototype was delivered from the production plant at GKNPTs Khrunichev to RKK Energia on December 8, 2011.

 The FGB-2 module, minus its solar panels, sits in the assembly shop at Khrunichev enterprise in Moscow in August 2001.
 Protective red boxes cover attitude control engines.
 Copyright © 2001 Anatoly Zak